 Though it does have several smart design features and is very easy to take with you just about anywhere, I do have some reservations about how it will suit the average person.

-For instance, it doesn’t have a very big cooking space, but it does seem to make the best of what it offers.
+For instance, it doesn’t have a massive cooking space, but it does seem to make the best of what it offers.

-Though it features a solid design, some vital operational parts are questionable.
+Though it features a robust design, some vital operational parts are questionable.

 About the Cuisinart Petit Gourmet

-Lightweight materials keep the Petit Gourmet grill easy to carry, with the exception of the heavy cast-iron grill grate.
-But even with that extra weight, it still comes in at less than 20lbs including the stand!
+Lightweight materials keep the Petit Gourmet grill easy to carry, if not for the heavy cast-iron grill grate.
+But even with that extra weight, it still comes in at less than 20lbs, including the stand!

 Storing and transporting it is a breeze.
 It doesn’t take up much room and will easily fit into any car.

 Other Noteworthy Features

 - Durable painted steel grill box and lid